Visiting Madison During COVID-19

 Are face coverings required in Madison?

 The face-covering must cover the nose and mouth when in public, which includes in businesses, health care settings, waiting in line and on public transportation, or in a taxi or ride-sharing vehicle.
 A Dane County order went into effect on July 13, 2020.
 Learn more about the Dane County mask policy.
-A state-wide order went into effect on August 1, 2020.

 What are the COVID-19 case numbers like in Dane County?